RedBearAK/toshy/README.md

 ```

 To undo this, remove or comment out the same text in the file, and run the same command.
 The `Meta` key binding should be back.

+### Manjaro KDE shortcut for Application Menu

+Something strange is happening in Manjaro KDE with the shortcut to open the application menu/launcher applet.
+In the primary shortcut settings control panel, there is a shortcut of `Alt+F1` set, which should work with the Toshy config.
+But the `Alt+F1` shortcut doesn't even work with Toshy disabled.
+If you right-click on the menu icon you can open the applet settings dialog and set the `Alt+F1` shortcut in its preferences (choose to reassign it) and then hit Apply, and it will start working with `Cmd+Space` when Toshy is enabled.
+And also it will now work even when Toshy is disabled.
+There are other identically named shortcut settings in the main KDE control panel for shortcuts, but they seem to want to open `krunner`, the search/launcher bar that pops out from the top of the screen.

 ### More Will Follow...